Natural gas - clean and convenient

 - A carbon monoxide detector must be installed in all living areas where there is gas equipment connected to the chimney.

-Natural gas used in homes has added aroma so that people can smell a gas leak.
-A specific gas odour is released in the event of a gas leak.
-Cases of gas leaks in underground piping systems are detected with specialized gas measuring instruments.
+For safety reasons a distinctive aroma is added to natural gas used in homes and offices in order for people to be able to smell a gas leak.
+Possible gas leaks in underground piping systems are detected with specialized gas measuring instruments.

 In the case of a gas leak, you must